LabKey/labkey-ui-components/packages/components/docs/localDev.md

 * Use an alpha version number for the package of the form `X.Y.Z-fb-my-branch-name.0`, where `X.Y.Z` is your best guess at the next [SemVer](https://semver.org/) version that will include your changes, `fb-my-branch-name` is the name of your feature branch with underscores replaced by hyphens and the `.0` is just a starting point for the prerelease versioning.
 This `.0` version will be incremented with each alpha package version you want to publish and test in your LabKey module.
-Note that the version number within the `package.json` file will be set while running the  `yarn publish` command.
 See [below](#version-numbering) for more on version numbering.
 * Update the `releaseNotes/labkey/components.md` file to document what is changing in this version.
 Note that the final release version number and date will be set just before you merge your feature branch.
+* See the [publishing](#publishing) section for how to publish a package.

+#### Testing

 * Write [jest](https://jestjs.io/docs/en/getting-started.html) tests for your React components, models, and utility functions.
     * See additional documentation on [Jest testing recommendations](./jest.md).
 * Test within the application using a published alpha package version.